• Home

 “Depression is also smaller than you.
 Always, it is smaller than you, even when it feels vast.
 It operates within you, you do not operate within it.
 It may be a dark cloud passing across the sky but – if that is the metaphor – you are the sky.
 You were there before it.
 And the cloud can’t exist without the sky, but the sky can exist without the cloud.”
 Matt Haig.

-‘Clouds’ is constructed within the traditional ‘arch-shape’ mould; a singular movement that comprises several sections of varying moods and tempos.
+‘Beneath the Grey’ is constructed within the traditional ‘arch-shape’ mould; a singular movement that comprises several sections of varying moods and tempos.
 However, it is also a somewhat personal, and human, journey through a depressed state of mind.
 Opening with a dark and intense harmonic sequence by way of a gently undulating piano motif, joined later by the pleading and expressive voices of the cello and violin, at first the sky is dark; the clouds are thick, vast, heavy and suffocating.
 As the piece progresses, there is further melodic development and increasing rhythmic interest as the clouds roll past and life continues to move forwards.

 Ensemble C - Small World